dioxfile/ns-2.34-allinone/README.md

 Features in this version include:

-- Self-containing: All installation will be kept in a directory to help the user manange and use the package.
-The execution of ns ns or nam does not need any ther support outside this directory
+- Self-containing: All installation will be kept in a directory to help the user manages and uses the package.
+The execution of ns ns or nam does not need any other support outside this directory

 - Bugs fixed:      All components inside the package, are the most recent versions;

-- Easy to use :    Only one-line command is needed to build all ns components
+- Easy to use:    Only one-line command is needed to build all ns components

 3. Installing the package